khaors/geocompr/main.md

 Most point geometries contain only two dimension (3 dimensional CRSs contain an additional $z$ value, typically representing height above sea level).

 In this system London, for example, can be represented by the coordinates `c(-0.1, 51.5)`.
-This mean its location is -0.1 degrees east and 55.5 degrees north of the origin at 0 degrees longitude (the Prime Meridian) and 0 degree latitude (the Equator) in a geographic ('lon/lat') CRS (Figure \@ref(fig:vectorplots), left panel).
+This means that its location is -0.1 degrees east and 55.5 degrees north of the origin.
+The origin in this case is at 0 degrees longitude (the Prime Meridian) and 0 degree latitude (the Equator) in a geographic ('lon/lat') CRS (Figure \@ref(fig:vectorplots), left panel).
-The same point could also be approximated in a projected CRS with 'Easting/Northing' values of `c(530000, 180000)` in the British National Grid (BNG).
-In the vector data model this suggests that London is located 530 km *East* and 180 km *North* of the $origin$ of the CRS.
+The same point could also be approximated in a projected CRS with 'Easting/Northing' values of `c(530000, 180000)` in the British National Grid (BNG), meaning that London is located 530 km *East* and 180 km *North* of the $origin$ of the CRS.
 This can be verified visually: slightly more than 5 'boxes' --- square areas bounded by the grey grid lines 100 km in width --- separate the point representing London from the origin in Figure \@ref(fig:vectorplots).
-This shows that the origin of the BNG is located in the sea to the southeast of the UK, ensuring that all locations in the UK can be represented with positive Easting and Northing values.
+This shows that the origin of the BNG is located in the sea beyond the southwest tip of England.
-CRSs are described in section \@ref(crs-intro).
+This origin did not arise by accident: it ensures that most locations in the UK have positive Easting and Northing values.
+There is more to CRSs, as described in sections \@ref(crs-intro) \@ref(reprojecting-geographic-data).
+For now it is sufficient to know that coordinates consist of numbers representing distance from an origin, usually in $x$ then $y$ dimensions on printed map and that coordinates are the basis of vector data models including simple features.